 |OtherInc.
 Arts, Recreation etc.||3|

-Cheveril Lane, Bury, Ramsey, Huntingdon, PE26 2NH is within the St Ives and Ramsey policing team policing neighbourhood, under the Cambridgeshire Constabulary force area.
+Cheveril Lane, Bury, Ramsey, Huntingdon, PE26 2NH is within the St Ives policing neighbourhood, under the Cambridgeshire Constabulary force area.
 For non-urgent queries, contact 101.
 For emergency assistance, please contact 999.
 In March 2022, 17 crimes were reported within 1 mile of PE26 2NH.

 |Neighbourhood Team Address||

 Below are the details of the closest services to Bury.
 All distances are straightline distances, please consult the map of the facility to check the exact location.
 You can also view these details on our interactive services map for PE26 2NH.

 Listed here are the 4 closest railway stations to Cheveril Lane, Bury, Ramsey, Huntingdon, PE26 2NH.
 The nearest railway station is Whittlesea, approximately 7.9 miles away.